Hezbollah: The beginning of its military activities: the South Lebanon conflict

 Hezbollah has been involved in several cases of armed conflict with Israel: during the 1982–2000 South Lebanon conflict, Hezbollah waged a guerrilla campaign against Israeli forces occupying Southern Lebanon.
-In 1982, the Palestine Liberation Organization (PLO) was based in Southern Lebanon and was firing Katyusha rockets into northern Israel from Lebanon.
-Israel invaded Lebanon to evict the PLO, and Hezbollah became an armed organization to expel the Israelis.
+In 1982, the Palestine Liberation Organisation (PLO) was based in Southern Lebanon and was firing Katyusha rockets into northern Israel from Lebanon.
+Israel invaded Lebanon to evict the PLO, and Hezbollah became an armed organisation to expel the Israelis.
 Hezbollah's strength was enhanced by the dispatching of one thousand to two thousand members of the Iranian Revolutionary Guards and the financial backing of Iran.

 Iranian clerics, most notably Fzlollah Mahallati supervised this activity.
 It became the main politico-military force among the Shia community in Lebanon and the main arm of what became known later as the Islamic Resistance in Lebanon.
 With the collapse of the SLA, and the rapid advance of Hezbollah forces, Israel withdrew on 24 May 2000 six weeks before the announced 7 July date."

 Hezbollah held a victory parade, and its popularity in Lebanon rose.
 Israel withdrew in accordance with 1978's United Nations Security Council Resolution 425.
 Hezbollah and many analysts considered this a victory for the movement, and since then its popularity has been boosted in Lebanon.

 Disputed attacks

 Between 1982 and 1986, there were many attacks blamed on Hezbollah, although Hezbollah denied responsibility.
-Given that Hezbollah didn't officially exist at the time of many of these attacks (it officially came into existence in 1985) leads some scholars to be skeptical of implicating Hezbollah in these attacks.
-The first of these attacks were the April 1983 U.S. Embassy bombing and 1983 Beirut barracks bombing, both attributed to Hezbollah by some Western intelligence agencies.
+Given that Hezbollah didn't officially exist at the time of many of these attacks (it officially came into existence in 1985) leads some scholars to be sceptical of implicating Hezbollah in these attacks.
+The first of these attacks were the April 1983 US Embassy bombing and 1983 Beirut barracks bombing, both attributed to Hezbollah by some Western intelligence agencies.
 Hezbollah denied responsibility for both the embassy bombing and the barracks bombing.

 In the Lebanon hostage crisis, 105 people were kidnapped between 1982 and 1992.
-A variety organizations took responsibility for these kidnappings: Organization of Islamic Jihād for the Liberation of Palestine, Organization for Revolutionary Justice, the Fajr Organization, the Khaybar Brigade, and the Organization of the World's Oppressed.
+A variety of organisations took responsibility for these kidnappings: Organisation of Islamic Jihād for the Liberation of Palestine, Organisation for Revolutionary Justice, the Fajr Organisation, the Khaybar Brigade, and the Organisation of the World's Oppressed.
 Hezbollah denied kidnapping these individuals, but was blamed anyway.
 Recent research has shown that the kidnappers were of various political backgrounds, and were often motivated by familial feuds or were looking for monetary ransom.

 Since 1990, terror acts and attempts of which Hezbollah has been blamed include the following bombings and attacks against civilians and diplomats: